Paradox2102/anthill-anarchy-match-runner/README.md

 ## Implementation notes

 The microservice implementation is divided between several Python modules:
-* app: Top level microservice application
+* `app`: Top level microservice application
-* control: Handles messages to and from control interface
+* `control`: Handles messages to and from control interface
-* overlay: Handles messages to and from overlay interface
+* `overlay`: Handles messages to and from overlay interface
-* table: Handles instantiating complex tables
+* `table`: Instantiating complex tables
-* thread: Handles long-running tasks like the match runner
+* `thread`: Performs long-running tasks like the match runner
-* sheet: Handles fetching the matches and teams from the Google spreadsheet
+* `sheet`: Fetches the matches and teams from the Google spreadsheet
-* config: Useful globals and central configuration
+* `config`: Useful globals and central configuration

 The static HTML files `static/control.html` and `static/overlay.html` handle the client side of the two interfaces.
 Each has an associated JavaScript file and CSS file.